httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 * Web browsers

-* Tools that support stateful http
+* Tools that support stateful HTTP

 * Programming languages or software frameworks that support cookies